Limit of vanishing regulator in the functional renormalization group: Introduction

 In order to better explain the problems arising from the use of vanishing regulators, and ways to circumvent them, it is best to focus on simple and well-understood systems.
-In Sec.~2 we consider the harmonic and anharmonic oscillator.
+In Sec.~\ref{sec:oscill} we consider the harmonic and anharmonic oscillator.
 Some of the features of vanishing regulators appear already in these cases.
-In Sec.~3 we deal with the paradigm of statistical mechanical systems, the $\mathbb{Z}_2$--invariant scalar field (representing the Ising universality class).
-We find that the main features of the Wilson-Fisher (WF) fixed point remain accessible in the limit of vanishing regulator, but the best approximation is obtained with the simplest truncation, that only involves relevant couplings (the mass and the quartic coupling).
+In Sec.~\ref{sec:Ising} we deal with the $\mathbb{Z}_2$--invariant scalar field theory in $d\geq2$ Euclidean dimensions, and its RG fixed point (representing the Ising universality class).
+We find that the main features of the Wilson-Fisher (WF) fixed point remain accessible in the limit of vanishing regulator, but the best approximation (after this limit is taken and among all possible polynomial truncations of the potential) for the correlation-length critical exponent $\nu$ is obtained with the simplest truncation, that only involves relevant couplings (the mass and the quartic coupling).
 There we also discuss the relation between the vanishing-$a$ limit of \eqref{litima} and the constant (momentum-independent) regulator, as well as the subtleties concerning the application of vanishing regulators in an even number of dimensions.

-In Sec.~4 we address the $O(N+1)$ nonlinear sigma model, using a particular coordinate system on the sphere $S^N$.
+In Sec.~\ref{sec:ON+1} we address the $O(N+1)$ nonlinear sigma model, using a particular coordinate system on the sphere $S^N$.
 This is an example of a system where the regulator breaks the symmetry of the theory (respecting only the subgroup $O(N)$) but in the limit of vanishing regulators the symmetry is seen to be restored.
-In Sec.~5 we discuss a similar problem that arises in applications of the background field method.
-It is generally the case that the regulator breaks the symmetry of the classical action consisting of equal and opposite shifts of the background and quantum fields.
+In Sec.~\ref{sec:background} we discuss a similar problem that arises in applications of the background field method.
+It is generally the case that the regulator breaks the symmetry of the classical action consisting of equal and opposite shifts of the background and fluctuation fields.
 Also this symmetry is seen to be restored in the limit of vanishing regulators.
-We conclude in Sec.~6 with a brief discussion of our results and some outlooks.
+We conclude in Sec.~\ref{sec:discussion} with a brief discussion of our results and some outlooks.
 Some auxiliary formulas and analyses are provided in two appendices.